GitLab

 GitLab Token Creation

-Steps to Create a Project Access Token
+Steps to Create a Project Access Token:β

-- Log in to your GitLab account.
+- Log in to GitLab.

 - Go to Settings > Access Tokens.